Ripon Society: Emil Frankel and the Bow Group

 Emil Frankel was a Harvard law student in the early 1960s.
 He had studied in England on a Fulbright scholarship.
 While in England, he met members of a group called the Bow Group.
 The Bow Group founders had been "dissatisfied with the Conservative Party's image as 'the Stupid Party'."
 The Bow Group impressed Frankel, particularly regarding the level of detail that its members applied to study public policy problems and the proactive way its members became experts on policy topics.

 At the same time John S. Saloma III was a professor at Massachusetts Institute of Technology.
 Like Frankel, Saloma had studied in England on a Fulbright scholarship.
 Both Frankel and Saloma became editors at Advance magazine.

 In December 1962, Frankel and Saloma "circulated a confidential 'Proposal for an American Bow Group'".
-Saloma and Frankel held a meeting on December 12, 1962, in Cambridge, Massachusetts at Harvard College.
+Saloma and Frankel held a meeting on December 12, 1962, in Cambridge, Massachusetts, at Harvard College.
 The meeting would become the first meeting of the group that eventually became known as the Ripon Society.
 The name is a reference to Ripon, Wisconsin, the informal birthplace of the Republican Party.
 (The town's claim was disputed by Jackson, Michigan, where the first official meeting of the Party was held; but a Republican organization was unlikely to name itself "The Jackson Society").

 The society's meetings took place monthly at locations around Harvard.
 Some sixty individuals attended at least one Ripon meeting during its first year, and about half became active members.
 Most were graduate or professionals students and young professors from Harvard, M.I.T., and the Fletcher School of Law and Diplomacy at Tufts.
-The members of the Ripon Society were primarily middle-class, and a majority of members were from the Midwest.
+The members of the Ripon Society were primarily white, middle-class, and a majority of members were from the Midwest.

-One of the main goals of the Ripon Society is to promote ideas and principles that have contributed to the GOP's past success.
-These ideas include keeping the nation secure, keeping taxes low and having a federal government that is not just smaller, but smarter and more accountable to the people.